Floer theory and reduced cohomology on open manifolds: Floer solutions and the Gromov metric

 be the convex end of its symplectization.
 Denote the Reeb vector field on $\Sigma$ by $R$.
 Fix an $\omega$-compatible translation invariant almost complex structure $J$ satisfying $JR=\partial r$.
 Then

 for some metric $g_\Sigma$ on $\Sigma$.
 Since the metric $g_J$ scales up, the radius of injectivity of $g_J$ is bounded away from $0$, and in fact goes to $\infty$ with $r$.
-Let now $H$ be a smooth time independent Hamiltonian.
 Pick local coordinates on $\Sigma$ and use the function $r$ as the coordinate on the $\R_+$ factor.
-Then the left hand side of~\eqref{eqCovEst} is controlled by the squares of the partial derivatives of $H$ up to order $3$ in these coordinates.
-Indeed, applying the Koszul formula to the metric \eqref{eqMetConvSymp}, we have
+Then the Christoffel symbols of the metric \eqref{eqMetConvSymp} are $O(1)$ in these coordinates.
+Therefore

 Since $\|\partial_i\|^2\sim e^r$, for some constant $C$ we have $\|\nabla \partial_i\|\leq C$.
 Similarly,

 allowing us to deduce that